Ircama/osm-carto-tutorials/pages/32_tilemill-ubuntu.md

 ## Install a previous version of node-js

-Tilemill needs an old node version to successfully install:
+TileMill needs an old node version to successfully install:

 ```shell
 sudo n 6.14.1